Examples

 (or Export

-Each time you add this procedure, adjust the file extension, file format options and other settings as needed.
+Each time you add this action, adjust the file extension, file format options and other settings as needed.

-I want to apply procedure(s) on image files (such as scaling), but I also want to export them using their original file format.
+I want to apply action(s) on image files (such as scaling), but I also want to export them using their original file format.

 - Press the